All students must meet the Requirements for the Master's Degree

 The Department of Mathematics and Statistics offers programs towards the Master of Science (the Mathematics M.S. degree).
 Students are encouraged to take courses in both core mathematics and applied mathematics, thereby gaining an appreciation of the connections between theory and applications.
 Each student declares a major subject, which may be algebra, analysis, applied mathematics, or discrete mathematics.
 Within this major, the student may pursue either course work or a thesis.

-Opportunities for research arise from the research interests of the Department faculty, which include analysis, algebra, biomathematics, combinatorics, complex systems, differential equations, fluid mechanics, graph theory, mathematics education, modeling, and number theory.
+Opportunities for research arise from the research interests of the Department faculty, which include analysis, algebra, biomathematics, combinatorics, complex systems, computational social science, differential equations, fluid mechanics, graph theory, mathematics education, modeling, network science, and number theory.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science